Search

 Research Support

 Sally is a pelvic floor physiotherapist, researcher and policy officer with an interest in informed consent in birth.
 Like many pelvic floor physiotherapists, Sally had observed that many people are unprepared for the risks that can materialise following birth.
 These risks, which include sexual dysfunction, incontinence and pelvic organ prolapse, can impact many life domains and result in negative psychological sequelae.
-In 2018, Sally commenced her PhD investigating antenatal and intrapartum consent, and now provides research support to ABTA on a volunteer basis.
+In 2018, Sally commenced her PhD investigating antenatal and intrapartum consent, and now provides research support to BTA on a volunteer basis.
 Sally is a proud member of the RANZCOG Informed Birth working group.

 ABTA Alumni